 How many of you who claim to know the secret of Soylent Green (which everyone knows) has actually watched the entire movie, beginning to end . . . or own the DVD?
 Come on, fess up!
 I bet the ratio of people who know the secret of Soylent Green compared to people who have actually watched the entire movie is very small; much like the people who know the reference of “42” compared to those who have actually read the book it’s from is very small.
 Okay, raise your hands: who knows this movie beginning to end?
 That’s what I thought.
 That’s okay, while it was a great decade for science fiction cinema, movies from the 70s (aside from Star Wars) is still an acquired taste for many.

 But, before I start up the hype train again, a word of fair warning.
 If you are one of the five people on Earth who does not know the secret, stop reading now . . . and go watch the movie.
-Or, if you really want to know the secret of Soylent Green, and you honestly don’t know, just click the box below . . .
+Or, if you really want to know the secret of Soylent Green, and you honestly don’t know, just keep reading . . .

 I’m a downright sucker for some of Heston’s early sci-fi works as you will see in a later review (hint), and this movie has just enough of a hook for it to make an impression.